Article March 30, 2026

 How does the Metronome Staircase work?

-2. Enunciate Perfectly: Do not increase the speed until you can perfectly enunciate every single syllable without slurring a single word.
+Do not raise the speed until you can hit every single syllable without slurring a word.
+Clarity is the gate.

-3. Step Up: Once perfect, increase the metronome by tiny 5 BPM increments until you reach the final tempo.
+Once perfect, bump the metronome 5 BPM at a time until you reach the final tempo.
+Never jump 20 BPM at once.

 How does the Gibberish Flow test help?